shwartin/shwartin/mongodb-quick-start.md

 - source collection >= 100 documents AND
 - $sample is the first stage

+## $redact
+- can be useful to implementing access controll list
+- `$$KEEP` and `$$PRUNE` automatically apply to all levels below the evaluated level
+- `$$DESCEND` retains the current level and evaluates the next level down
+- $redact isnot for restricting access to a collection

 ## MongoDB University, M121: The MongoDB Aggregation Framework